Arunima-Paul/PowerBI_Hotel_Revenue_Analysis/README.md

 ![Least occupancy](https://github.com/user-attachments/assets/850208cd-7f46-486f-823b-679ee43412cb)

-(iii) Leverage Platform Performance : The management can consider channel optimization to reduce dependency on intermediaries like “others” and negotiate better margins or promote better-converting platforms like “logtrip” by investing in SEO, paid ads, loyalty programs. to improve these channels.
+(iii) Leverage Platform Performance : The management can consider channel optimization to reduce dependency on intermediaries like “others” and negotiate better margins or promote better-converting platforms like “logtrip” by investing in SEO, paid ads, loyalty programs to improve these channels.
 •	They can also update their own online platform and introduce exclusive direct booking discount coupons while online booking check-out or add any complementary value-added-service to improve rating and reviews.
-•	Promotions of own channel using bundling offers, corporate tie-ups, or discounted upgrades for weekdays can boost occupancy.
+•	Promotions of own channel using bundling offers, corporate tie-ups or discounted upgrades for weekdays can boost occupancy.

 ![Platform analysis](https://github.com/user-attachments/assets/b702e9b1-1709-44b5-9ace-fff173d34049)